prisma/prisma1/docs/1.0/04-Reference/03-GraphQL-API/01-Overview.md

 # Overview

-The main interface to a Graphcool database service is a GraphQL API of a Graphcool database service is the
+A Graphcool service exposes a GraphQL API, that is automatically generated based on the deployed data model.

 ## Authentication